IBM/z_ansible_collections_doc/source/welcome/basic-concepts.rst

         templates, and handlers) into a reusable format.
 To use any role, the role must first be imported into the play.

+    Playbook
+        A YAML file that contains one or more plays, each of which defines a set of tasks to be executed on specified hosts.
+Playbook orchestrate the execution of these tasks.
+To learn more, see `Ansible playbooks`_.

+    Play
+        The basic unit of Ansible execution.
+It is a key component of a playbook that maps managed nodes to tasks.
+It contains variables, roles, and an ordered list of tasks.
+It can be run repeatedly.

     Task
         The definition of an action to be executed on managed nodes.
 Tasks use modules with specific parameters to perform specific operations, such as installing packages or copying files.

+    Inventory
+        A configuration file or directory that specifies the hosts and group of hosts on which Ansible commands, modules, and playbooks will operate.
+It also defines variables and connection details for those hosts, such as IP address.
+For more information, see `Building Ansible inventories`_.

+    Ansible Galaxy
+        An online distribution server for hosting Ansible community content.
+        It is also the command-line utility that lets users install individual Ansible Collections.

 .. ...........................................................................
 ..
 External links: